ivan-acosta08/LoRaHUB/README.md

 # LoRaHUB
-Project of LoRa LWPAN using LoRa32 and Firebase
+Project of LoRa LWPAN using Heltec LoRa 32: Some examples of using LoRa communications with some features such as RFID reader cards, embedded OLED display and bouncing pushbuttons.